Acuant/AndroidSDKV11/README.md

 ## Initializing the SDK ##

-Before you use the SDK, you need to initialize it either by using the credentials saved on the device or by using bearer tokens (provided by an external server).
+Before you use the SDK, you must initialize it, either by using the credentials saved on the device or by using bearer tokens (provided by an external server).

 **Note:** If you are *not* using a configuration file for initialization, then use the following statement (providing appropriate credentials for *username*, *password*, and *subscription ID*) and leave the "PATH/TO/CONFIG/FILENAME.XML" in the initialize method as ""